Sealing Travertine Shower

-Forget about sealing the travertine showers (unless you do have bad ventilation and the tiles never dry out, or it is heavily used... then sealing would be beneficial.)
+Don't worry too much about sealing a travertine shower (unless you do have bad ventilation and the tiles never dry out, or it is heavily used... then sealing would be beneficial.)

 Definitely use a quality stone sealer

-if you do decided to seal your shower tiles.
+if you do decide to seal your shower tiles.

 And be sure to always follow proper guidelines for cleaning travertine